Universite-Gustave-Eiffel/PedSim/docs/Test cases.rst

 Test cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-<a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Areas%20of%20improvement.rst"> To learn more about areas of improvement paths <a/>
-There are test cases predefined to see what the platform can do.
+There are test cases predefined to see what the platform can do (to learn more about it https://github.com/Ifsttar/PedSim/blob/master/docs/Use%20of%20the%20platform.rst).
-Lien pour indications sur ce qu'il faut changer

 The default value of alpha_d is 0.75.
-It is the weight on crowdedness in direction computation, to learn more about it, see https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20variables%20and%20parameters%20used.rst <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20variables%20and%20parameters%20used.rst"> Global variables and parameters used<a/>, <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Functions.rst"> Functions used <a/> and <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20and%20local%20direction.rst"> Global and local direction<a/>).
+It is the weight on crowdedness in direction computation, to learn more about it, see the global variables and parameters used (https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20variables%20and%20parameters%20used.rst)", the functions used (https://github.com/Ifsttar/PedSim/blob/master/docs/Functions.rst") and the global and local direction (https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20and%20local%20direction.rst).
 We will specify when we use another alpha_d value in the test case descriptions.

-We use parameters or global variables defined in <a href="https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20variables%20and%20parameters%20used.rst"> Global variables and parameters used<a/>.
+We use parameters or global variables defined in https://github.com/Ifsttar/PedSim/blob/master/docs/Global%20variables%20and%20parameters%20used.rst

 Test_case == 1: the cross with demand constant over time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~